Data-free Defense of Black Box Models Against Adversarial Attacks: Proposed Approach

 \subsection{Training of Regenerator Network}

 After the noise removal using the WNR at optimal $k$ (i.e. $\hat{k}$ obtained by WCSM), there is also loss in the image signal information as a side effect.
 Thus, we further regenerate the coefficients using a regenerator network ($R_n$) that takes input as the output of WNR at $\hat{k}$ and yields reconstructed image which is finally passed to the black box model $B_{m}$ for test predictions.
 The architecture of our $R_n$ network is a U-net based architecture with skip connections which is inspired from~\cite{ronneberger2015u}.
-It is a encoder-decoder model, where encoder downsamples the input and provide high level information at the bottleneck.
-After downsampling, the bottleneck information is passed to the decoder that upsamples it to provide the final reconstructed image.
-For more details on the architecture of regenerator network, refer Supplementary (Sec.
-III).
+For more details on the architecture of regenerator network, refer Supplementary (Sec.{{5}}).
 For training, we feed the output obtained from the WNR at $\hat{k}$ as input to the network $R_n$ and obtain a reconstructed image which is passed to the frozen surrogate model $S_m$ for loss calculations.
-The losses used to train $R_n$ are as follows: \begin{itemize} \item Cosine similarity loss ($L_{cs}$), to enforce similar predictions from $S_m$ on the regenerated synthetic sample and the corresponding original synthetic sample. \item KL divergence loss ($L_{kl}$), to align the predictions of $S_m$ on the regenerated sample and its adversarial counterpart. \item Spatial consistency loss ($L_{sc}$), to make sure that the spatial reconstructed image (clean and adversarial) and the corresponding original synthetic image are similar in the image manifold. \end{itemize} The losses are calculated on $i^{th}$ synthetic sample as below:
+The losses used to train $R_n$ are as follows:\\ \textbf{Cosine similarity loss ($L_{cs}$)}: To enforce similar predictions from $S_m$ on the regenerated synthetic sample and the corresponding original synthetic sample. $L_{cs} = CS(S_m(R_n(\bar{x}_{s}^{i})), S_m(x_{s}^{i}))$.\\ \textbf{KL divergence loss ($L_{kl}$)}: To align the predictions of $S_m$ on the regenerated sample and its adversarial counterpart $L_{kl} = KL(soft(S_m(R_n(\bar{x}_{sa}^{i}))), soft(S_m(R_n(\bar{x}_{s}^{i}))))$.\\ \textbf{Spatial consistency loss ($L_{sc}$)}: To make sure that the spatial reconstructed image (clean and adversarial) and the corresponding original synthetic image are similar in the image manifold $L_{sc} = \left\lVert R_n(\bar{x}_{s}^{i}) - x_{s}^{i} \right\rVert_{1} + \left\lVert R_n(\bar{x}_{sa}^{i}) - x_{s}^{i} \right\rVert_{1}$.